 In 1761, the Marathas were defeated by Ahmad Shah Durrani, and the fort became the residence for the Durrani dynasty until 1785.
 In the year 1785, the Agra Fort was recaptured by the Marathas under the leadership of Mahadji Shinde.
 Later the Marathas lost the fort to Britishers in the Anglo-Maratha war.
 However, after the independence of India in 1947, the fort was handed over to the government of India.

-2. Jahangir Mahal.
 Although Agra fort originally had four gates, today only Amar Singh gate is used by visitors for entry.
 After one enters from the gate, the first building to be seen in the vicinity is the Jahangir Mahal, a colossal part of Agra Tourism.
 Named after Akbar’s son Jahangir, the Mahal was originally built as a women's quarter called Zenana and was used by Rajput wives of Akbar.
 The most striking feature of the palace is its simplicity.
 It is built of stone and the exterior is intricately decorated.
 It also served as the main residence of Nur Jahan, the wife of Jahangir.

-Diwan-I-Khas, Shah Burj, Diwan-E-Am and Moti Masjid are other consequential and beautiful places to visit in Agra.
+Diwan-I-Khas, Shah Burj, Diwan-E-Am, and Moti Masjid are other consequential and beautiful places to visit in Agra.

 If you plan to visit this beautiful monument situated in the Rakabganj area of Agra, Uttar Pradesh; you will have to cover a distance of 231 km, 1218 km, 1312 km, and 1935 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 You can visit the fort throughout the week even on Fridays unlike its sister monument Taj Mahal.
 The Agra fort visiting time is from 6 am to 6 pm.
 However, the best time to visit the Agra fort is during sunrise or sunset.
 The entry ticket price for Indians is just Rs.
-40 and the entry is free for children below 15 years.
+40 and entry is free for children below 15 years.
 However, foreign visitors will need to pay around Rs 550 to visit the monument.

-By Air.
-Nearest Airport to Agra Fort is Agra Civil or Kheria Airport.
+The nearest airport to Agra Fort is Agra Civil or Kheria Airport.
 The fort is approximately 7 km away from the Airport and can be reached via NH44.
 Despite being an airbase for the Indian air force, Agra Airport is also used for the public flying base.

-By Train.
 The nearest railway station to Agra fort is just 2kms away.
 Agra Fort railway station is situated in Mantola.
 Alternatively, you can reach the main railway station in Agra which is Agra Cantonment.
 The Distance of Agra Cantonment from the fort is around 5Kms.

 The distance from these cities are -